Ritika-Bhambri/docling-exploration/README.md

 -
    ![Baseline-visual](https://github.com/user-attachments/assets/a351d136-1a6b-400f-b3bb-fda339ffaa3a)

+- **Milestone 2 of the internship requires using RAG to provide the model with curated data from the Fedora RPM Packaging Guidelines.
+Markdown is the correct preprocessing output for this pipeline.
+The heading hierarchy (`#`, `##`, `###`) creates natural chunk boundaries for Docling's HybridChunker.**
 ### JSON

 What the `--to json` flag does is that instead of serialising to a human-readable format, it serialises the entire internal DoclingDocument object directly to JSON.
 This is Docling's native data format the code for converting the original PDF to JSON